aptdnfapt/tmuxai/PLAN.md

 3.  **File Reading Framework**:
     *   A `<ReadFile>` tool exists and is processed in `internal/read_file.go`.
     *   It includes important safeguards like file size limits, directory checks, and binary file detection.
-    *   The AI can already request reading multiple files by emitting multiple `<ReadFile>` tags in a single response, which `internal/process_message.go` will loop through.
+    *   The AI can now request reading multiple files by providing a space-separated list of paths in a single `<ReadFile>` tag.

 4.  **Chat History Persistence (User Input)**:
     *   `internal/chat.go` shows that user command-line input history is persisted to `~/.config/tmuxai/history`.
 This provides a good user experience for recalling past commands.